gokceno/happy-path-time-tracker/README.md

 # Happy Path Time Tracker
-Happy Path is a time tracker app built for Slack.
+Happy Path is a time tracker app built for Slack and Web.
 It uses [Directus](http://directus.io/) as its backend and [Slack's Bolt Framework](https://slack.dev/bolt-js/concepts) for the frontend.
+On the web frontend, it uses [React&Remix](http://remix.run/).

-Currently it's work-in-progress (although usable), and single-tenant, so use it at your own risk and expect to receive breaking updates.
+Currently, it's a work-in-progress (although usable) and single-tenant, so use it at your own risk and expect to receive breaking updates.

 ## Understanding the Layout

-Happy Path has 3 main components:
+Happy Path has 5 main components:
 1. **Slack handler:** For communication with Slack; to receive and send messages, process the received commands, etc. Named "api" in the Docker Compose file.
 2. **Directus API layer:** Main component for storing all the information and exposing GraphQL APIs for communication.
 It's a  [Directus](http://directus.io/) backed service.
 3. **Hooks handler:** Webhook handler for data transformation and enrichment.
+4. **Dashboard:** A web interface for users to review and manage their time entries.
+Currently, starting-stoping a timer and create new time logs are possible.
+5. **Authentication:** We're using [Magic](http://magic.link/) for web authentication (for Slack no authentication is needed as it's handled by Slack).
+Once users are onboarded with Slack, they can log in with a magic link and start using the dashboard.

 ## Running

+> **You need a Postgres Server!** DB layer is not included in the Compose file.
+Your options are:
+> 1. You can add it yourself to the Compose file.
+> 2. Or grab a serverless Postgres from [neon.tech](http://neon.tech/) or a similar vendor.

 > **Running for the first time?** Make sure you apply the migrations to [Directus](http://directus.io/) right after you start it, [follow the migrations guide here](https://docs.directus.io/self-hosted/cli.html#applying-a-snapshot).